 Save the data from the form and close it

-If you want to save the data and close the form right after your site visitor fills it out, use this combination of actions:
+If you want to close the form right after your site visitor fills it out, use the following combination of actions:

-Save the data, close the form, and open the link
+Save the data, close the form, and open a link

-Sometimes you may want to combine two scenarios described above: to save the data from the form, close the widget, and redirect the visitor to another website page.
-Just add these three actions —
+If you want to combine the two scenarios described above — save the data from the form, close the widget, and redirect the visitor to another webpage — add the following three actions to your button:

 Show another widget and close the first one

-Add a product to the cart, apply discount, and close the widget
+Add product to cart, apply discount, and close widget

-Let’s say you’d like to add a specific product to the customer’s cart and apply the discount for them at the same time.
-Just specify a product in the
+Let’s say you want to add a specific product to the customer’s cart and apply a discount for them at the same time.
+You’ll need to combine

-Once you finish adding actions, don’t forget to save the changes using the
+Once you finish setting up actions, don’t forget to save the changes using the

 Save & close button.